Frederick John Gladman

-Frederick John Gladman (1 February 1839 – 12 November 1884) was an Australian educationist and author whose work had an influence on the formation of Australia's educational system.
+Frederick John Gladman (1 February 1839 – 12 November 1884) was an Australian educationist and writer whose work had an influence on the formation of Australia's educational system.
 His textbooks were used as late as the 1930s to train teachers.

 Biography

 Gladman was born on 1 February 1839 in London.
 He attended a monitorial school until he was fourteen.
 Gladman then served an apprenticeship as a pupil-teacher at the British and Foreign School in Bushey, Hertfordshire.
 Later he received a year of teacher training from Borough Road Training College in London.

 He had a successful career teaching at a small school in Surrey from 1859 until 1862.
 In 1863, at the young age of 24, he was given the position of headmaster of a larger school in Great Yarmouth.
 In 1869 he entered the University of London, ultimately receiving two Bachelor's degrees.
 Gladman then returned to Borough Road Training College to serve as a headmaster.

 Gladman was employed by the British and Foreign School Society, and in his capacity of notable educator, was appointed an Inspector of Schools in pre-federation Victoria.
 He was an advocate for the Lancasterian System for the Education of the Poor.